DhruvTokas112/Sales-project/README.md

 * Libraries: pandas, NumPy, Matplotlib, Seaborn
 * Platforms: Jupyter Notebook for interactive data analysis and visualization

+Usage
+* Load the dataset into the analysis environment.
+* Run the notebooks to reproduce the analysis and visualize the findings.
+* Modify the parameters as needed to explore different aspects of the data.

 _The following code in [SQlquery.py](https://github.com/DhruvTokas112/Sales-project/blob/main/SQLquery.py) file is for reading the query and converting output to DataFrame_
 ```python